Dr. Kool‘s

 Poor Air Distribution (One room is especially hot or cold)

 Occasionally the air duct distribution system is out of balance.
 Often the answer is simply opening air register shutters that have been closed.
-Sometimes your Kool Kontractor will need to modify the duct system.
+Sometimes your AC professional will need to modify the duct system.
 Continuous fan blower operation is a good temporary answer to the problem.

 Upstairs and Downstairs on the Same System